status-im/swarms/ideas/073-gas-abstraction.md

 ### Minimum Viable Product

-Goal Date:
+Goal Date: 2018-05-15
 Description:
-- Users can call EVM by paying gas in a selected token.
+- Users can use Identity paying gasPrice in any token.
-- Users can join gas abstraction by SNTController terms
+- Users can create Identity using SNTController and paying with SNT.
-- Users can earn tokens by including other's messages
+- Users can earn tokens running a node that include other's messages

 #### Identity Gas Relay

-Goal Date:
+Goal Date: 2018-04-20
 Description:
 - Gas Relay Node that recieve whisper messages from Identity owners,
 - Identity User Interface with Gas Relayed option of calls

 #### SNT Gas Relayer

-Goal Date:
+Goal Date: 2018-04-27
 Description:
 - Gas Relay Node implements watching messages for SNTController
 - User interface for creating Identity+ENS register (pay gas in SNT)
 - Moving SNT to other address from SNTController terms (paying gas in SNT)

+#### UX Integration
+Goal Date: 2018-05-15
+Description:
+- User can create Identity paying in SNT.
+- User can select differnt tokens in gasPrice when using Identity.

 ## Success Metrics